Athletics: Imperious Bolt blazes to sprint double-double

 Bolt lowered that to 19.30 in Beijing before his 19.19 a year later.

-On a warm and windless evening with the electric atmosphere inside an expectant Olympic stadium raised by Kenyan David Rudisha's 800m world record, Bolt, relaxed and smiling in the preliminaries, flew out of the blocks.
+On a warm and windless evening with the electric atmosphere inside an expectant Olympic stadium already raised by Kenyan David Rudisha's 800m world record less than an hour earlier, Bolt, relaxed and smiling in the preliminaries, flew out of the blocks.

 Drawn towards the outside in lane seven, Bolt glided around the bend and kicking powerfully down the home straight was always ahead of Blake who could not match his exploits in the Jamaican trials when he beat Bolt in both sprint events.